-Nestlé Purina is supported by a rich and robust history dating back more than a century ago.
+Nestlé Purina is supported by a rich and robust history dating back more than a century.
 Despite a series of challenging events—World Wars, recessions, rising competition and mergers—the organization has uniquely shaped itself into a longstanding leader within the pet care category.
-Even beyond its reputation of developing some of the best pet foods in the market, Nestlé Purina is considered to be one of the best places to work both locally and nationally.
+Even beyond its reputation of developing some of the best pet foods in the market, Nestlé Purina is one of the best places to work both locally and nationally.

 For those St. Louisans who have spent decades in the city, most know us by our former name, Ralston Purina.
-But before the Ralston days, Purina was known as the Robinson-Danforth Commission Company—a manufacturer of horse and mule feed.
+Prior to the Ralston days, Purina was known as the Robinson-Danforth Commission Company—a manufacturer of horse and mule feed.

-If you can picture yourself at Purina—a company with a long line of innovation, renovation, research, science and passion—visit the different department areas within our careers site, or join our talent network to be among the first to hear about our open opportunities.
+If you can picture yourself at Nestlé Purina—a company with a long line of innovation, renovation, research, science and passion—visit our careers site, or join our talent network to be among the first to hear about our open opportunities.